JakuJ/mandelbrot-set-explorer/README.md

 To Do:
 -----
-* Use an arbitrary floating point precision library to ~~go even further beyond!~~ allow for deeper zooming in OpenCL kernel.
+* Use an arbitrary floating point precision library to ~~go even further beyond!~~ allow for deeper zooming in the OpenCL kernel.

 Parameters
 ----
 Setting the escape radius to a value higher than 2 gives the background a wavy pattern.
-These are images of the same region, rendered with R=2 and R=8192 respectively.
+These are images of the same region, rendered with `R = 2` and `R = 8192` respectively.

 ![](./Examples/low_radius.png?raw=true)
 ![](./Examples/high_radius.png?raw=true)

-The escape radius is set to R=2 by default, as it creates smoother looking, and thus more beautiful images.
+The escape radius is set to `R = 2` by default, as it creates smoother looking images.
 Viewing structures "from afar" can create some nicely blended color patterns:

 ![](./Examples/nice_colours.png?raw=true)

 The number of iterations per pixel determines how detailed the image is.
-Lower values cause pixels to prematurely be assigned black colour.
-Here are two images of the same region with N=1375 and N=4000:
+Lower values cause pixels to prematurely be assigned the black color.
+Here are two images of the same region with `N = 1375` and `N = 4000`:

 ![](./Examples/low_iterations.png?raw=true)
 ![](./Examples/high_iterations.png?raw=true)

-Generating these images on a laptop in about 2.5 seconds was possible only with the OpenCL renderer.
-The `Parallel.For` C# renderer is painfully slow in comparison and results in the user losing patience.

 Gallery
 -------

-Here are some more images.
-Note how in the last one setting high enough number of iterations makes an impression of infinite detail.

 ![](./Examples/minibrot.png?raw=true)
 ![](./Examples/dragon.png?raw=true)